Borel-Moore homology and cap product operations

+Passing to the inverse limit, and using the second description of $\Theta$, we obtain the commutativity of the right square in the diagram in question.

+In (\lowerSbiduality), under a further assumption on cohomological finite dimensionality on $X$, it will be proven that the map $\frak{d}$ on the right is a quasi-isomorphism, and hence all the maps in the diagram are quasi-isomorphisms.
+The proof is based on [Br, Chap.
+V], which takes the rest of the section.
+The reader may choose to skip it, granting (\lowerSbiduality) as a fact.

-For the proof of (\lowerSbiduality), we need theorems (\doubledualqisom)-(\fScoreslution), essentially from [Br].
-The corresponding statements in [Br] are somewhat different, due partly to the emphasis on cosheaves (rather than c-soft sheaves) and to the generality on assumptions.
-We shall therefore recall some notions and results from [Br] (in terms of c-soft sheaves, when possible), and give comments on the statement and the proof of (\doubledualqisom).
+We need theorems (\doubledualqisom)-(\fScoreslution), essentially from [Br].
+The corresponding statements in [Br] are somewhat different, due partly to the emphasis on cosheaves (rather than $c$-soft sheaves) and to the generality on assumptions.
+We shall therefore recall some notions and results from [Br] (in terms of $c$-soft sheaves, when possible), and give comments on the statement and the proof of (\doubledualqisom).

 For the definitions of precosheaves, cosheaves, and local isomorphism of precosheaves, see [Br-V, \S 1 and \S 12].
 We begin here with the definition of resolutions and coresolutions of the constant sheaf $\ZZ$ on $X$.